enatsek/Debian-Ubuntu/FHSOnDebianUbuntu.md

 ---
 There may be one or more variants of the /lib directory on systems which  support more than one binary format requiring separate libraries.

-By default; Debian 12 and Ubuntu 22.04 has the following directories:
+By default; Debian 12 and Ubuntu 24.04 has the following directories:

 - /lib32: symbolic link to /usr/lib32
 - /lib64: symbolic link to /usr/lib64

+Debian 12 also has the following directory:

 - /libx32: symbolic link to /usr/libx32

 If one or more of these directories exist, the requirements for their contents are the same as the normal /lib directory, except that /lib*/cpp is not required.